Subscribe to updates

 Minutes of the Previous Meeting

-The minutes of the meeting held on 20 November 2025 were scheduled for approval.
-These minutes covered discussions on the High Needs Block Terms of Reference, the 2025/26 Finance Update, and the 2026/27 Budget, including recommendations on the Minimum Funding Guarantee rate, the Growth Fund, the Falling Rolls Fund, and the Union Duty Cover Fund.
+The minutes from the Schools Forum meeting held on 20 November 2025 were presented for approval.
+These minutes covered discussions on the High Needs Block Terms of Reference, the 2025/26 finance update, and the 2026/27 budget, including recommendations on the Minimum Funding Guarantee rate, the Growth Fund, and the Falling Rolls Fund.

 Attendees